pamarnane/placemark/README.md

 An administrator dashboard is provided that will allow administrators to delete user accounts and add or remove categories for use by users.

+ToDo List:
+- Add Joi validation for creating visit logs
+- Add API for visits, categories and activities
+- Add Swagger API documentation for API mentioned in previous item

+Known Bugs/Issues:
+ - Adding user via API call, scope is not added.
+Resolution is to store and add scope on server side.
+ Not added to User API documentation for security purposes.